-Note: The installation process might take some time to complete.
+Caution: Do not install other updates or restart at this stage.
+The installation process may take some time to complete.
 Do not disrupt the installation process.

-When the installation completes, you can log into the OT Security user interface at https://<mgmt-ip>.
+When the installation is complete, you can click the link in the URLs box to log in to the OT Security user interface.